alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/B01_THEORY/B01_04_Video_Memory.md

 ***
 # Becoming a virtue from the deffect

-⚠️ Graphical performance can be affected or **improved** by taking in count what defectives technical limitations the CRT screens have.
+⚠️ Graphical performance can be affected or **improved** by taking in count what defectives technical limitations the CRT screens have and how we can take advantage from them.

 ## Delayed Updates:
 Changes to video memory are visible only after the screen refreshes, creating a small delay.